-A 3D Printer prints 3D objects.
-It uses plastic filament, which it melts and extrudes through a tiny nozzle, to build and create projects.
+A 3D Printer uses plastic filament, which it melts and extrudes through a tiny nozzle, to build and create 3D objects.
 Users can download existing design files or create their own designs to create custom projects.
 3D Printer projects can range from printing a replacement part for a piece of equipment, to printing out a custom keychain, to designing a prototype for a new product.

 Users of the 3D Printer must be 18 years old and complete the certification course in order to use the 3D Printer without supervision.
 Users ages 12-17 may use the 3D Printer after completing the certification course, but must be supervised by an adult who has also completed the certification course.
 See our MakerSpace Policy for all the rules for use of the MakerSpace equipment.
 The certification course includes a video class, an online test, and an in-person safety orientation.
 See below to start the process!

 - First, watch the 3D Printer Video Class